DKFZ-ODCF/nf-bam2fastq/README.md

 ### Optional parameters

   * `sortFastqs`: Whether to produce FASTQs in a similar order as in the input BAM (`false`) or sort by name (`true`).
 Default: `true`.
 Turning sorting on produces multiple sort-jobs.
-  * `pairedEnd`: Data is paired-end (`true`) or single-end (`false`).
-Default: `true`
-  * `writeUnpairedFastqs`: Reads may have lost their mate, e.g. because of filtering or truncation of the BAM.
-By default, we let `bamtofastq` write these reads to files marked with a "_U{1,2}.fastq.gz" suffix.
   * `excludedFlags`: Comma-separated list of flags to `bamtofastq`'s `exclude` parameter.
 Default: "secondary,supplementary".
 If you have complete, BWA-aligned BAM files then exactly the reads of the input FASTQ are reproduced.
 For other aligners you need to check yourself, what are the optimal parameters.
-  * `outputPerReadGroup`: Whether reads from different read-groups should be written to different files.
-Default: true.
-Writing read groups into separate files reduces the time needed for sorting.
-  Default: `true`.
   * Trading memory vs. I/O
     * `sortMemory`: Memory used for sorting.
 Too large values are useless, unless you have enough memory to sort completely in-memory.
 Default: "100 MB".
     * `sortThreads`: Number of threads used for sorting.
 Default: 4.